-This last week, Senator John McCain spoke out against torture, saying “I don’t give a damn what the President of the United States wants to do, we will not waterboard.
+Senator John McCain, however, spoke out against torture at a Nov.
+19 conference, saying, “I don’t give a damn what the President of the United States wants to do, we will not waterboard.
 We will not torture.
 We will not torture people, and sometime I hope we can get David Petraeus up to this forum.
 He’s one of the great military leaders.
 He’ll tell you it doesn’t work.
 My friends, it doesn’t work.
 If you inflict pain on somebody long enough, they’re going to tell you whatever they think you want to hear to have it stopped.”